sy2002/HWD-Perceptron/README.md

 The frontend is a HTML5/JavaScript client that allows you to paint the digits on the screen.
 When you press the button, the Python Flask backend receives the pixels via a REST call and returns the recognized digit.
+The frontend then displays the recognized digit right next to the painted version.

 ![HWD Sample Screenshot](client/screenshot.jpg)